Skip to content

 How do I measure AI visibility?

-Combine three things: citation and prompt tracking, AI referral traffic in analytics, and conversions from those sessions.
-Do not judge the channel on session volume alone.
-It is low-volume and high-intent by nature.
+Combine three things: dated citation checks for a fixed prompt set, AI referral traffic in analytics, and conversions from those sessions.
+Do not assume AI traffic is always low-volume or high-intent.
+Previsible observed that pattern in its sample; your results may differ by market and page type.

 Where to start this week